CocoaPods/CocoaPods/README.md

 NOTE 1: If you're using a fresh out of the box Mac with Lion using Xcode from the Mac App Store, you will need to install the Command Line Tools for Xcode first: [here](https://developer.apple.com/downloads/index.action)

-NOTE 2: If you're on OS X 10.6.x, you will have to update RubyGems: `$ gem update --system`.
+NOTE 2: CocoaPods re-uses some of the RubyGems 1.3.6 classes.
+If you have an older version (pre OS X 10.7), you will have to update RubyGems: `$ gem update --system`.

 ## Adding it to your project